Guests to World Monuments Fund 55th Anniversary Gala Traverse The Globe From Home

 “Our new virtual lives under COVID-19 was an unexpected opportunity to bring our supporters closer to World Monuments Fund’s work than ever before,” said Bénédicte de Montlaur, President and Chief Executive Officer of World Monuments Fund.
 “Never in our history have we provided such an expansive look at the diversity of WMF sites that is fundamental to our mission of deepening cross-cultural understanding.
 At the same time, it was an unprecedented occasion to unite our global community of experts to facilitate intimate encounters with powerful symbols of our collective humanity.”

 Before embarking on their virtual voyage, Bénédicte de Montlaur welcomed guests from atop the Empire State Building, where she spoke of the importance of heritage to pressing issues concerning quality of life, equity, and social justice.
-Her remarks were followed by a pre-recorded special message by His Royal Highness The Prince of Wales reflecting on the potential of humanity’s treasures to provide a sense of belonging and to revitalize communities.
+Her remarks were followed by a pre-recorded special message by His Majesty King Charles III reflecting on the potential of humanity’s treasures to provide a sense of belonging and to revitalize communities.
 WMF Chair Lorna B. Goodman thanked supporters and bid travelers farewell, recounting WMF’s 55 years of safeguarding the irreplaceable at more than 700 sites in 112 countries.

 The day’s itinerary spanned all corners of the globe, from the Alhambra to Alabama.
 Destinations included: